pepsipepsi/nodebox_opengl_python3/README.md

 # nodebox_opengl_python3

-creative coding in pure python...
+creative coding in pure python... created by Frederik De Bleser and Tom De Smedt.

-This is a python 3 port of the wonderful nodebox opengl project!
-This needs pyglet and python-future to run and includes examples from nodebox for opengl and the original nodebox 1.
+This is a python 3 port of nodebox opengl!
+This needs pyglet to run and includes examples from nodebox for opengl and the original nodebox 1.

-This is tested with python 3.5.1.

-The core drawing libraries are ported and work almost perfectly.
-Some specific examples are not working, they're listed below.

-Nodebox for OpenGL was created by Frederik De Bleser and Tom De Smedt!
+If you have pip installed on your system path, or if not find it in your scripts directory and type

+	pip install pyglet

+... and you should be good to go.

+This is tested with python 3.5.1 and works well.
+Some of the original nodebox 1 examples don't run, but all of the nodebox open gl examples do (they are the ones which are numbered).

 what's working (non numbered are the Nodebox 1 examples)

+nodebox for opengl

 all working

 01_basics
 02_transform
 03_image
 04_text
+05_path
 06_math
-09_layer
 07_filter
 08_physics
+09_layer
 10_gui
+11_sound(untested)

+nodebox 1

+all working

 Animation
 Grid
 Math
 Primitives

 most working

-05_path(only spider broken)
 Text

 none working

-11_sound
 Advanced
 Content
 Interactivity